"

 If the energy intake is lower than the energy expenditure the metabolism taps into the energy resources.
 Weight will decrease.

-While this premesis of the energy balance is in principle correct it does not work 100 % like that.
+While this premise of the energy balance is in principle correct it does not work 100 % like that.
 Our body is extremely energy inefficient.
 Food energy is converted into ATP and the ATP is used for muscle contractions, pumping minerals across cell membranes, transporting, synthesizing and so much more.
 Only 25 % of the chemical energy in our food is used to move and maintain our bodies.

 75 % is lost as heat energy.
 This also means that the metabolism can become more energy efficient if necessary.
-For example, if you are fasting metabolic adaptions will increase the energy efficiency and you will be able to complete the same amount of work using less energy.
+For example, if you are fasting metabolic adaptations will increase the energy efficiency and you will be able to complete the same amount of work using less energy.
 On the opposite end if you eat slightly more than usual the metabolism will slightly increase the BMR and heat production.

 That way our body maintains body weight, called set-point weight.
 Only if the energy imbalance is consistently positive or negative our body will increase or decrease weight.